AdobeDocs/commerce-admin.en/help/catalog/product-gift-card-create.md

 {{ee-feature}}

 Each gift card has a unique code, which can be redeemed by only one customer during checkout.
-A [code pool](https://docs.magento.com/user-guide/catalog/product-gift-card-account-configuration.html#step-3-establish-the-gift-card-code-pool) must be established before gift cards can be sold.
-See [Gift Card Workflow](https://docs.magento.com/user-guide/catalog/product-gift-card-workflow.html) for information about how gift cards are redeemed in the shopping cart.
+A [code pool](../stores-purchase/product-gift-card-accounts.md#step-3-establish-the-gift-card-code-pool) must be established before gift cards can be sold.
+See [Gift card workflow](../stores-purchase/product-gift-card-workflow.md) for information about how gift cards are redeemed in the shopping cart.

 ![Gift card product page](./assets/storefront-giftcard-product-page.png)<!-- zoom -->